top of page

 Your mind and body are deeply connected, and stress affects both in powerful ways.

-Kelly McGonigal, a health psychologist, Stanford University lecturer, and author of several books, presented a helpful concept for managing stress in her 2013 TED Talk that still applies today.
+Kelly McGonigal, a health psychologist, Stanford University lecturer, and author of several books, presented a helpful concept for managing stress in her 2013 TED Talk.
+The insights from this talk are still relevant today.

 McGonigal, K. (n.d.).
 How to make stress your friend [Video].
 TED Talks.